General fractals represented by $\mathcal{F}$-limit sets of compression maps: Examples of -Limit sets

-Of course, to prevent overlaps we can require that $k^{(1)} + k^{(4)} \leq 1, k^{(2)} +k^{(5)} \leq 1, k^{(3)}+k^{(6)} \leq 1$.
-When each of the inequalities are strict, the images of $f^{(i)}_{\k}$ are three disconnected triangles, as illustrated in Figure (\ref{disconnect}).
-When all equalities hold, the images are connected, as illustrated in Figure (\ref{connect}).
+When each of the inequalities are strict, the images of $f^{(i)}_{p}$ are three disconnected triangles, as illustrated in Figure \ref{disconnect}.
+When all equalities hold, the images are connected, as illustrated in Figure \ref{connect}.